syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Visual-Customization.md

 # Visual Customization

 ## Customizing shape
-The check box shape can be customized using `CornerRadius` property.
+The check box shape can be customized using the `CornerRadius` property.
 This property specifies uniform radius value for every corner of the check box.

 {% tabs %}
 {% highlight c# %}